Setup ODBC Connection to NuLook

 2. Next, type control admintools and click OK.
 This will open the Windows Tools folder on your PC.

-5. On the next screen check “Change the default database to” and make sure nulook is selected in the drop down.
+1. On the next screen check “Change the default database to” and make sure nulook is selected in the drop down.
+Change "Application Intent:" to READONLY.
+Lastly, check "Multi-subnet failover."
 Click Next.

 Details